Infrastructure Spending Australia 2020

 “On the infrastructure priority list there are already 103 initiatives sitting there that have been identified by the states and territories, and that means there is a pipeline of infrastructure that has been identified that could go,” Madew said.

-Without future funding, current pressures will continue to be compounded by ageing assets, public transport crowding and demand for schools and hospitals.
+Without future funding and increased Government infrastructure spending, current pressures will continue to be compounded by ageing assets, public transport crowding and demand for schools and hospitals.
 The report from Infrastructure Australia also shows that Australia’s forecast population of 31.4 million people in 15 years’ time (a 23.7% increase) will raise the cost of road congestion to $38.8 billion by 2031.

 If the planned transport infrastructure projects come smoothly to fruition, the residential market could see the creation of a number of new sought-after locations that may have increased accessibility and access – resulting in more buyer activity, and new areas of focus for property developers.

-Leaving aside the clear infrastructure spending predictions, the country’s fiscal situation is more murky – with the full financial impact of the fires, coronavirus, floods, depressed retail sector and poor consumer confidence to be better understood on May 12 when the Federal Government presents its annual budget.
+Leaving aside the 2020 Australian government infrastructure spending forecast, the country’s fiscal situation is more murky – with the full financial impact of the fires, coronavirus, floods, depressed retail sector and poor consumer confidence to be better understood when the Federal Government presents its annual budget.

-Despite declining tax revenues and escalating costs of disaster recovery the Morrison Government will be under pressure to respond via a more aggressive fiscal policy and by fast tracking the existing pipeline of infrastructure projects.
-DFP expects the government to do just that.
+Despite declining tax revenues and escalating costs of disaster recovery, the Morrison Government will be under pressure to respond via a more aggressive fiscal policy and by fast tracking the existing pipeline of infrastructure projects.
+DFP expects the Australian Government to do just that.

-With not much left in the tank as far as monetary policy is concerned, increased spending on Nation Building and climate change initiatives seems an inevitable course of action by the Morrison government for practical and political purposes.
+With not much left in the tank as far as monetary policy is concerned, increased government spending on Nation Building and climate change initiatives seem an inevitable course of action by the Morrison government for practical and political purposes.

 The nation’s finances have put us in a position where we can withstand and respond to shocks to the system.
-We expect the Government to take back some lost political ground via a series of positive announcements relating to climate change and infrastructure spending over the coming weeks – all of which will work to lead us out of this current economic uncertainty.
+We expect the Australian Government to take back some lost political ground via a series of positive announcements, all of which will work to lead us out of this current economic uncertainty.

 To keep up with Australia’s economic situation and how this will affect the property and development markets, subscribe for updates.